RocKing1001/sustainable-flipper/README.md

-# Example Mod
+# Sus Flipper
-This is an example mod for Kotlin.
+This is a mod which will make you sus